octobercms/docs/services-cache.md

 <a name="storing-items-in-the-cache"></a>
 ### Storing items in the cache

 You may use the `put` method on the `Cache` facade to store items in the cache.
-When you place an item in the cache, you will need to specify the number of minutes for which the value should be cached:
+When you place an item in the cache, you will need to specify the number of seconds for which the value should be cached:

-    Cache::put('key', 'value', $minutes);
+    Cache::put('key', 'value', $seconds);

-Instead of passing the number of minutes until the item expires, you may also pass a PHP `DateTime` instance representing the expiration time of the cached item:
+Instead of passing the number of seconds until the item expires, you may also pass a PHP `DateTime` instance representing the expiration time of the cached item:

     $expiresAt = Carbon::now()->addMinutes(10);

     Cache::put('key', 'value', $expiresAt);

+> **Note:** We recommend using `DateTime` instances for defining all expiry lengths, in order to ensure compatibility with future versions of October CMS.

 The `add` method will only add the item to the cache if it does not already exist in the cache store.
 The method will return `true` if the item is actually added to the cache.
 Otherwise, the method will return `false`:

-    Cache::add('key', 'value', $minutes);
+    Cache::add('key', 'value', $seconds);

 The `forever` method may be used to store an item in the cache permanently.
 These values must be manually removed from the cache using the `forget` method: